ZakariasLaws/raid-constellation/README.md

 This will create the distribution in `build/install/raid-constellation`.

 #### Edge Devices
-\- When installing on edge devices, only copy the distribution directory, the TensorFlow Model Serving config file and the desired models to the device.
+\- When installing on edge devices, only copy the distribution directory, the TensorFlow Serving config file and the desired models to the device.
 Make sure to maintain the same folder structure as if you installed everything with gradle.